|Last modified date：2023.06.26

 E-Mail *Since the e-mail address is not displayed in Internet Explorer, please use another web browser:Google Chrome, safari.

 Research InterestsMembership in Academic Society

-- Investigation of the physical mechanism of the electric potential profiles in the magnetically confined plasmas
+- Investigation of the physical mechanism of formation of the electric potential profiles and turbulent transport in the magnetically confined plasmas

-keyword : Magnetically confined plasma, electric potential profile, Heavy Ion Beam Probe
+keyword : Magnetically confined plasma, electric potential profile, Heavy Ion Beam Probe, turbulence, nuclear fusion

 - Development of Heavy Ion Beam Probe on the Large Helical Device

 keyword : Heavy Ion Beam Probe (HIBP), Electric Potential Measurement